 Even in Brazil, a country with a long coffee tradition, the history of Fazenda da Lagoa is a standout.
-The roots of Fazenda da Lagoa can be traced to the second half of the 18th century, when Portuguese settlers built a little chapel on the bank of the Amparo River and put up fences around the area that is today’s farm.
+The roots of Fazenda da Lagoa can be traced to the second half of the 18th century, when Portuguese settlers built a little chapel on the bank of the Amparo River and put up fences around an area that is today’s farm.

 This place of exceptional beauty is a haven for diverse flora and numerous animals.
 To conserve this natural environment and preserve its ecological balance for future generations, all activities on the farm are carefully monitored.
 Sustainable principles guide all cultivation and processing practices on the farm.
-By protecting healthy soils and rivers and producing sustainable coffee, Fazenda da Lagoa aims to be an inspiring partner to neighboring rural communities.
+By protecting healthy soils and rivers and producing sustainable coffee, Fazenda da Lagoa aims to be an inspiring partner to its neighboring rural communities.

 At Fazenda da Lagoa, coffee cultivation is much more than a business – it’s a lifestyle.
 Several generations have been dedicated to creating excellent coffees for the pleasure of people all over the globe.
-Only Arabica varieties such as Catuaí, Mundo Novo, Acayá and Catucaí have been selected and are grown on the plantation according to strict sustainable principles.
+Only Arabica varieties such as Catuaí, Mundo Novo, Acayá and Catucaí have been selected and are grown in the plantation nursery according to strict sustainable principles.

 Well-rounded acidity, pleasant sweetness, good complexity, soft nutty characteristics, chocolate notes.